The Collaborative Divorce Process

 When interviewing an attorney to retain for your divorce, ask about the collaborative divorce experience.
 Generally, both parties have an attorney during the process, and preferably they have experience and knowledge of family law and the collaborative divorce process.
 A lawyer who can cooperate well with the other party and safeguard your interests can be invaluable.

 If all parties decide to use the collaborative divorce process, the attorneys will prepare the participation agreement.
 This agreement is binding on the parties and on all the professionals that sign the participation agreement, including the neutral experts.
 During the process, neutral experts such as financial advisors, child custody specialists, psychiatrists, accountants and others can be jointly retained by parties to prevent any bias.

 Once the agreement to follow the collaborative divorce process is made, the parties and collaborative team start work on the case outside of the pressure or interference of the court and away from the public eye.
 From then on, it is up to the parties and collaborative team to attend meetings, strike agreements and maintain open communication until they reach a conclusion.

 Once the parties resolve all the issues in the case with the assistance of the collaborative team, the court is presented the agreement for approval.
 In the event an agreement cannot be reached, relief from the court is still available, under the terms of the participation agreement and the law.
 However, statistics are clear that more often than not, the collaborative divorce process leads to an uncontested or agreed divorce.

 To Learn More, Contact Lackey Law Firm, P.C.

-To find out if this process is right for you, call the firm’s main office in Austin or the firm’s Fredericksburg location at 888-705-0307.
-You may also schedule a consultation by completing the online contact form.
+To find out if this process is right for you, call our firm today at 888-705-0307 and schedule a consultation at our Austin or Fredericksburg locations.
+You may also get in touch by completing an online contact form.

 Main office is located in Austin, Texas.
 All office locations are staffed by appointment only.